Pratham16112002/Markdown-notes/Semester Notes/Cyber Security/Security-OS.md

   to match the one used to secure the network packets.
 - Uses MIC (Message Integrity Check) to make sure that attacker has not altered the packets of the network.
+- Later the TKIP was surpassed by advanced encryption standards algorithm which provided more security.

 WPA 2 :

 Provides stronger provides even stronger encryption algorithm then WPA.
 Uses Advanced Encryption Standard.
 WPA 2 is designed to be backward compatible with WPA by introducing combination of TKIP + Avanced Encryption Standards.
+Suceptible to _krack_ attack in which the attacker trys to create a clone network of an existing network and force the victim to the counterfeit of the original network instead of the original one.

 WPA 3 :

-- It is the most latest wireless protcol used today.
+- It is the most latest wireless protcol used today developed in 2018.
 - It used most secure ways to simplify the network security and enable most robust authentication.
-- Uses the most secure authentication called SAE (Simultaneous Authentication of Equals).
+- Uses the most secure authentication protocol called SAE (Simultaneous Authentication of Equals) in initial handshake protocol.
 - It is resistant to all brute force and password guessing attacks.
+- WPA2 lacks in built in encryption and privacy in case of open networks.
 - Also comes with the backward compatibility with previous versions of WPA's.
   Uses _DPP(Device Provisioning Protocol)_ which allows users to share the wifi key using OR codes and NFC's.